contensis/contensis.github.io/api-src/common/query-operators.md

 {% method -%}
 ### Contains

-This would match on a field called *description* containing the phrase 'batman'
+This would match on a field called *description* containing the phrase 'batman'.

 {% sample lang="json" -%}
 ```json